zhihanyang2022/dior/README.md

 Let's assume $n-m < n -1$.
 Such a $U$ would require fewer than $n-1$ Householder transformations according to the theorem.
 Sure, but what would be the harm of using $n-1$ transformations (more than required)?
 Well, considering the fact that an odd number of Householder transformations cannot form the identity matrix, the difference between $n-m$ and $n-1$ must be an even number for $n-1$ transformations to work.

-Below are results from experiments in which I tried to "fit" a random orthogonal matrix ($n=64$) using Householder transformations by gradient descent on the mean squared error.
+Below are results from experiments in which I tried to "fit" a random orthogonal matrix ($n=64$) using a composition of chained Householder transformations by gradient descent on the mean squared error.
 I reported the mean absolute error on the vertical axes for better interpretation.
 Pay attention to the wobbling behavior to the right of the plots.
 Interestingly, a random orthogonal matrix with $n=64$ is equally likely to have $n-m=63$ or $n-m=64$ (see the notebook for the plot), so this is in no way a contrived experiment.

 Case 1 ($n=64$, $n-m=63$):